 Preparation and Application

 To prepare for your global immersion experience, you will take a specially-designed two-credit hour course preparing you for cross-cultural effectiveness, and equip you for a productive partnership with the client community.
 You may also use this experience to prompt direction for your Innovation, Design, Engineering and Analysis (IDEA) Projects, which could ultimately become your Capstone Project.
-Then, bring your data and ideas to the Medical Maker Lab, working alongside world-class research mentors to develop innovative solutions to the global health challenges you are most passionate about.
+Then, bring your data and ideas to the Health Maker Lab, working alongside world-class research mentors to develop innovative solutions to the global health challenges you are most passionate about.

 The Njala University Hospital provides health care services not only to about 10,000 students, staff and their relatives, but extends those services to the immediate communities adjacent to it.
 As a rural-based hospital, it caters for the healthcare needs of over 300,000 rural inhabitants covering the four adjacent chiefdoms of Kori, Dasse, Kamajei, and Kowa lying within an average radius of 40 miles.